The reason people don’t buy ethical fashion is usually for one of two reasons;

 They don’t know what to buy

-But soooo many of us aspire to be conscious consumers and value both the products we buy and, in principle at least, the people who make them.
+So many of us aspire to be conscious consumers and value both the products we buy and, in principle at least, the people who make them.
 Fashion should be fun and creative, a source of pleasure as well as practicality, shouldn’t it?
-But buying something gorgeous that has been produced by an enslaved garment worker – yes, a SLAVE – just doesn’t cut it.
-And the more we hear about high street fashion, the more we realise that that’s exactly what’s happening.

-At some point you’ve decided you are no longer willing to buy into human slavery and would prefer to use your consumer power to encourage fashion retailers to provide safe working conditions and pay a living wage all along the supply chain…
+At some point you’ve decided you would like to use your consumer power to encourage fashion retailers to provide safe working conditions and pay a living wage all along the supply chain…

 Great!
 Here’s how: